plblum/jivs/docs/Jivs_API.md

 - `propertyName` – The actual property name on the model.
 If its the same as Config.name, this can be undefined.
 Helps mapping between model and valuehost.

 ### Getting a ValueHost
-Start with a ValidationManager instance.
+Start with a ValueHostsManager instance.
 It should already be configured with ValueHosts.
-Supposing *vm* has that ValidationManager, do this to get a ValueHost:
+Supposing *vm* has that ValueHostsManager, do this to get a ValueHost:

 |Code|Notes|Not found|
 |----|-----|---------|